-Just as the EU has transformed Europe, it has also transformed Belgium's capital.
-Once a minor trading hub, Brussels today is multicultural, hosting politicians and businesspeople (and immigrants) from around the globe — and featuring a world of ethnic restaurants.
+Just as the EU has transformed Europe, it has also transformed Brussels.
+Once a minor trading hub, today Belgium's capital is multicultural, hosting politicians and businesspeople (and immigrants) from around the globe — and featuring a world of ethnic restaurants.
 The city hosts 400 embassies (the US has three here, one each for the EU, NATO, and Belgium) and every sizable corporation has a lobby in Brussels.

 The EU is literally changing the demographic makeup of the city.
 As the EU tries to accommodate its 24 official languages (and it does, in some ways), the practical language of governance has become English.
 The EU has had such an impact on Brussels that some say in a generation, English will become the city's first language.